Cozumel Red Snapper Veracruz

-Cozumel is home to magnificent Veracruz-style red snapper.
+Cozumel, Mexico, is home to magnificent Veracruz-style red snapper.
 You can't bring it home, so create your own.
-Try parchment paper instead of the foil packet. —Barbie Miller, Oakdale, Minnesota
+Try parchment paper instead of the foil packet. —Barb Miller, Oakdale, Minnesota

 - 4 red snapper fillets (6 ounces each)

 - 1/4 cup white wine or chicken stock

 - 1 jalapeno pepper, seeded and minced

 - 2 tablespoons olive oil

 - Hot cooked Israeli couscous and chopped fresh cilantro, optional